Auto Insurance – Boat Insurance

 - Notify the Department of Motor Vehicles if required by the laws of your state.

-Claims for damage to tour car that are submitted to your own insurance company:
+Claims for damage to your car that are submitted to your own insurance company:

 These claims would include claims under your own collision, comprehensive, uninsured motorist or underinsured motorist coverage.
 These claims also include most no fault claims (if you live in a state with a no fault law).
 In order to determine the amount of the loss: